 - Compare interest rates.
 You’ll want to compare rates on general purchases, cash advances, and balance transfers.

 - Look into the rewards program.
 Some credit cards will reward you for the type of spending you like to do, such as frequent flier miles.
+Some cards, like that offered by SoFi (see this resource here for details), offer exciting rewards including cryptocurrencies, putting them firmly at the forefront of where finance is heading.

 - How long you’ve had credit